Faulty ABS unit? These are the most common causes and complaints

-Defects to the ABS system can often be recognized by the warning light or in some cases an ABS unit to suddenly come into operation.
-But what are the common problems and complaints of defective units coming in?
-You can read that in this article!
+Defects to the ABS system can often be recognised by the warning light or in some cases an ABS unit to suddenly come into operation.
+But what are the most common problems and complaints of defective units that we see at ACtronics?
+Read this article to find out.

-The third cause that is obviously disastrous for the operation of the ABS unit is moisture.
+The third cause, which is disastrous for the operation of the ABS unit, is moisture.
 Exposing ABS units to rain and snow over time can cause the unit to stop working.
-This is especially the case with cars where the ABS is not mounted in a "protected" manner.
+This is often the case with cars where the ABS is not mounted in a "protected" manner.
 An example of this is the Renault Espace IV.
-With this car, the unit is mounted directly behind the front bumper.
+With this car, the unit is mounted directly behind the front bumper, exposing it to moisture.

-Finally, we often see that errors on pressure and wheel sensors are detected.
-An ABS unit that often has to deal with this complaint is the ATE MK60.
+Finally, we often see errors on pressure and wheel sensors .
+An ABS unit that often shows this complaint is the ATE MK60.
 The miniscule connecting wires that are mounted on the unit can break due to temperature changes and vibrations.

 An illuminated ABS dashboard light can not only be dangerous, but in some cases, this can also cause the car to fail its MOT inspection.
 This is the case with cars with a first authorisation (DET) after 31-12-2017.

 Remanufacturing of the might be a solution to solve the problem.
 ACtronics has a remanufacturing solution for more than 2500 ABS units.
 You can use our product finder on our website to find your specific ABS system.
 Feel free to contact us for more information about our products.
 Please note, we only work with car companies and garages.
 If you are a private individual, but still want to use our remanufacturing service, then we would ask that you get you in touch with your local garage and request that they contact us.